as-pect/as-pect/readme.md

     maxSamples: 10000,
     /** Set the maximum test run time in milliseconds. */
     maxTestRunTime: 2000,
+    /** Set the number of decimal places to round to. */
+    roundDecimalPlaces: 3,
     /** Report the median time in the default reporter. */
     reportMedian: true,
     /** Report the average time in milliseconds. */